jasongaylord/JasonGaylord.com/_posts/2021/10/2021-10-18-visual-studio-2022-launch-and-preview-5.md

 .NET 6 and .NET MAUI are fully supported within Visual Studio 2022.
 You can also use pre-built GitHub workflows and actions to build your applications using CI/CD.

 Again, check out all of the upgrades by visiting the team's blog post at [jasong.us/3vaTESH](https://jasong.us/3vaTESH).

+### Installation
+One of the biggest enhancements I had noticed is the speed in which Visual Studio 2022 installs.
+When I went through the install, I choose the ASP.NET and web development and Azure development workloads.
+The install went from 872 MB to almost 10 GB.
+However, the install took less than 20 minutes.
+The last time I had installed Visual Studio 2019, the install took a couple of hours.

+{% include open-thumbnail.html path="2021/10/18/visual-studio-2022-install.jpg" alt="Installation Screen for Visual Studio Enterprise 2022" %}